nya3jp/tast/docs/test_dependencies.md

 *   `virtual_usb_printer` - Emulates a USB printer.
 This implies the presence of the `usbip` program.
 *   `vm_host` - The ability to [run virtual machines].
+*   `vp9_sanity` - The ability to stay alive playing all VP9 profiles even if it is not supported.
 *   `vulkan` - Whether [Vulkan] is enabled.
 *   `wilco` - If this DUT is a [wilco] device.
 These features include the DTC (Diagnostic and Telemetry Controller) VM, a special EC interface,